A super detailed Cape Town budget travel guide. Including where to stay, what to eat, what to do, and more!

 Other popular Cape Town attractions:

-I put these attractions in a different category because they’re pretty expensive and therefore I didn’t actually do them.
+I put these Cape Town attractions in a different category because they’re pretty expensive and therefore I didn’t actually do them.

 But they’re so significant to the city’s history, landscape, and tourism industry.
 So I still wanted to include them in this Cape Town budget travel guide.

-You can only visit with a tour company, and the standard price is 550 Rand ($36).
+You can only visit Robben Island with a tour company, and the standard price is 550 Rand ($36).

 Cape of Good Hope

-The southernmost tip of the Cape Peninsula is full of picnic grounds, biking trails, and rich wilderness.
+The Cape of Good Hope refers to the southernmost tip of the Cape Peninsula.
+It is full of picnic grounds, biking trails, and rich wilderness.

 This Nature Reserve is supposed to be beautiful.
-Unfortunately, we didn’t have enough money on us when we arrived so we had to skip it.
+Unfortunately, we didn’t have enough cash on us when we arrived so we had to skip it.

 The price for foreign adults is 303 Rand ($20).

-As a popular tourist destination and multicultural city, Cape Town is full of amazing food.
+As a popular tourist destination and multicultural city, Cape Town South Africa is full of amazing food.

 You can find any type of cuisine here.
 And unless you go to fancy five-star restaurants, everything is pretty affordable.